morian/blacknet/README.rst

   cd /tmp/easy-rsa/easyrsa3
   ./easyrsa init-pki

-  # When asked provide a Common Name for your CA (eg: BlackNet CA)
+  # When asked provide a Common Name for your CA (eg: Blacknet CA)
   ./easyrsa build-ca nopass

   # Generate and sign a certificate for main server (here called maestro)